 The options appear to be endless for anyone in business.
-Bloggers can also earn a revenue on their site if they decide to treat their blog like a business.
+Bloggers can also earn revenue on their site if they decide to treat their blog like a business.

 Let’s spend some time looking at why anyone will want to look at monetising a blog.

-Why Monetising A Blog Is Important
+Why Monetising Blogs Is Important

-If you have read my previous post about starting a blog you will know that I encourage my readers to think long and hard about blogging because it is a long-term game.
+If you have read my previous post about starting a new blog you will know that I encourage my readers to think long and hard about blogging because it is a long-term game.